 In North Dakota, you can find the statute of limitations that will apply to almost all lawsuits arising from a car accident at North Dakota Century Code section 28-01-16.
 Under this law, you have six years to turn to the state's civil court system for a remedy after any kind of personal injury or property damage caused by someone else.

-So, in the context of a vehicle accident, any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this six-year filing deadline, as will any lawsuit for damage done to a vehicle or other personal property.
+So, in the context of a vehicle accident, any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this six-year filing deadline, as will any lawsuit for damage done to a vehicle or other personal property.
 For these cases, the "clock" starts running on the date of the accident.

-The deadline is different if someone died as a result of the vehicle accident, and the family or the representative of the estate of the deceased person wishes to file a wrongful death lawsuit against the person who caused the crash.
+The deadline is different if someone died as a result of the vehicle accident, and the family or the representative of the deceased person's estate wishes to file a wrongful death lawsuit against the person who caused the crash.
 Specifically, North Dakota Century Code section 28-01-18 requires that a wrongful death lawsuit be filed in the state's court system no later than two years after the date of the deceased person's death.

 It's crucial to understand and abide by the statute of limitations as it applies to your potential car accident lawsuit.
 If the statute of limitations deadline is coming up, it may be time to discuss your situation with an experienced North Dakota car accident attorney.